harshmeel/harshmeel.github.io/_pages/about.md

   - /about.html
 ---

 🧑‍💻 I am a first-year MS student in Mechanical Engineering at Cornell University, Ithaca.
-I am studying and planning to (hopefully!) specialize in Energy and Sustainability.
+I am member of the [Climate Engineering](https://climate-engineering.mae.cornell.edu/) group at Cornell Engineering under Prof. Douglas MacMartin.
+I am also working as a Research Assistant on Technical and Policy Implications of New York State Climate Plan in the [Anderson Research Group](https://andersonenergylab-cornell.github.io/).
+I did my undergrad at IIT Bombay, India in 2023, Majoring in Civil Engineering with a Minor in Mechanical Engineering.

-🎓 I did my undergrad at IIT Bombay in 2023, Majoring in Civil Engineering with a Minor in Mechanical Engineering.
-I am interested in Climate Change solutions, and my focus gravitates toward the subfields of electric mobility, energy storage, and optimizing clean energy infrastructure like vehicle charging.
+🧐 I am passionate about creating a sustainable, carbon-free future that supports economic growth, prosperity, and equity.
+Utilizing my engineering expertise, I am working on projects aimed at preventing and adapting to anthropogenic climate change.

-🔬 My work have span areas of Mechanical Design, Optimization Research, Probabilistic Modelling, and Analysis.
-My skills have evolved from CAD and simulations to computing and analysis lately.
+🔬 My previous work have span areas of Mechanical Design, Optimization Research, Probabilistic Modelling, and Analysis.
+My skills have evolved from product design to computing and analysis lately.
 I love to work on hands-on problems, for feedback from the real world keeps me amazed and ever curious.

 🏎️ Apart from academia, I have been involved in Formula Student, Film-making, and going on adventures.
 I love to travel with my mirrorless camera to capture shots and make cinematic travel diaries.